Skip to main content

 The plane girl walked up to me.

-"Yes, I am and you too it seems?"
-I said pleasant and unsure.
+"Yes, I am and hell... you too it seems?"
+I said pleasant and unsure voice skipping my 'o'.

 " PRASHANT- meaning Pacific- the water body?".

-"Well, since you have put in that bit of research, you might as well know its another meaning - extremely calm, peaceful."
+"Well, since you have put in that bit of research, you might as well know it has another meaning - extremely calm, peaceful."
 "Nothing to do with water.
 Not in my case," I quipped.

 "I am Maya," she finally introduced herself, putting out her hand.